IND001 – 32.00 Hours

-- Students are required to participate in hands-on activities utilizing Self-Contained Breathing Apparatus (SCBA) and therefore must be clean shaven while attending class.
+- Participants are required to participate in hands-on activities utilizing Self-Contained Breathing Apparatus (SCBA) and therefore must be clean shaven while attending class.
 Facial hair must not be present where the SCBA mask seal contacts the skin.
-Mustaches and normal sideburns are permitted.
+Mustaches and normal sideburns are permitted

 The student attendance requirements for this course is based upon the needs of the client and is communicated to the students during the class.